jpeaden39/usf-football-analytics/README.md

 ## 🤖 Role of AI in This Project

 ### Claude as Learning Partner
-Unlike previous projects where I struggled alone, **I used Claude AI as a real-time mentor** throughout this build.
+Unlike previous projects where I struggled alone or with inadeqaute AI help, **I used Claude AI as a real-time mentor** throughout this build.
 This was transformative:

 **What Worked:**
 - **Learning while building**: Instead of tutorials, I built a real project and asked questions when stuck